 There are plenty of daily structured activities on the schedule that is specialized to help members grow and focus on their strengths.
 Leadership for these activities is provided by trained staff and volunteers, who also act as teachers and facilitators.
-The ratio of members to staff never exceeds 7:1.
+The ratio of members to staff is typically 7:1.

 One of the key beliefs at Pep is “a healthy mind and a healthy body”.
 We have various programs at PEP that provide an exercise regimen for those members who are capable of some degree of physical exercise.
 We offer basic body movement of arms, legs, torso and back.
 In addition, we offer outdoor exercise such as walking, doing light clean-up and even gardening.
 All the exercise is focused at keeping our members as mobile as possible.

-one of the staples of PEP is our arts and crafts program.
+One of the staples of PEP is our arts and crafts program.
 We provide individual activities for our member as well group activities.
-We have coloring programs as basic activities all the way to watercolor painting for those individuals that are highly talented.
 Included in our arts and crafts program is our ceramics program which allows our members to paint and fire ceramics which we have on display and for sale in our facility.
 We are constantly coming up with new aspects of the program to keep our members interested and excited about coming to PEP every day.

 We offer cooking classes to teach our members basic cooking skills to enable them to be as self sufficient as possible.
 Some of our members live on their own and this is an important skill for them to learn and understand.
 We offer instructions on microwaving as well as stove top cooking and oven usage.